 To edit a video file in Machete: open menu item File-> Open or use Open button to launch Open File dialog and select a required file from the list and press Open.
-The LED panel will display the type of the opened file (AVI, MKV, MP4, 3GP, MOV, MP3, WAV, FLV, WMV or WMA).
+The LED panel will display the type of the opened file (AVI, MKV, WebM, MP4, 3GP, MOV, MP3, WAV, FLV, WMV or WMA).

 !
 If the LED panel displays "NO EDIT" indication instead (as shown on the picture above), it means that Machete does not currently support the editing functions for this file format.

 How to select a fragment within a video file